manuelesimi/Mercury/README.md

     shell> <activemq_home>/bin/activemq start

-In the conf folder, you can find the configuration file (`activemq.xml`) used to test the API.
-It enables only AMPQ transport connector and creates the authorization and authentication settings expected by the API.
+The conf folder contains the configuration files used to test the API. `activemq.xml` enables only AMPQ transport connector and creates the authorization and authentication settings expected by the API.

-You can place this file in the following folder (make a copy of the original one before):
+These files can be copied in the following folder (make a copy of the original ones before):

    shell> <activemq_home>/conf

-and customize it according to the desired configuration.
+and further customized according to the desired configuration.

 [AMQP]: http://www.amqp.org
 [Apache Qpid]: http://qpid.apache.org